ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/1_dynamic_memory_allocation.md

 void *malloc(size_t size);
 ```

-The C library looks for a chunk of memory with a size of at least X bytes within the memory that it has reserved.
-Where X is the value of the `size`
+The C library looks for a chunk of memory with a size of at least X bytes within the memory that it has reserved, where X is the value of the `size`
 parameter passed to `malloc`.
 For instance, on Ubuntu Linux, this is done by GLIBC.

 The example at the top of the page is trivial, of course.
 As it is we could just